 Foods You Should Eat To Fight Inflammation

-Eat Healthy Fats: Foods rich in omega-3 fatty acids, such as salmon, walnuts, and flaxseeds, help regulate inflammatory responses.
+Eat Healthy Fats: Foods rich in omega-3 fatty acids, such as salmon, walnuts, and flaxseeds, help regulate our inflammatory responses.

-Add Whole Grains Into Your Diet: Brown rice, quinoa, and oats provide fiber, which supports gut health and reduces inflammation.
+Add Whole Grains Into Your Diet: Brown rice, quinoa, and oats provide fiber, which supports our gut health and reduces inflammation.

-Use These Herbs And Spices:
+Use These Herbs And Spices To Fight Inflammation:

 Turmeric (Curcumin): Is known for its potent anti-inflammatory properties.
 A meta-analysis published in the Journal of Clinical Nutrition found that curcumin supplementation significantly reduces inflammation in people with arthritis and metabolic disorders.